Western Canadian Hockey League Constitution

 All players who are eligible to be UFA’s after the season will have a ‘random roll’ conducted, using the random number generator at www.random.org.
 If a player rolls a 98, 99 or 100 out of 100 different numbers, he will elect to go automatically to free agency and ignore any offers from whichever teams owns him, including if he is later traded to a different team.
 All random rolls will be done prior to the season.

 All UFA’s will be signed in the off-season free agency unless player meets all of the following criteria; (1) He is 21 years of age or older, (2) He is playing in a professional hockey league in North America (3) His rights are not owned by any NHL club (4) His rights are not owned by any WCHL club.
-The Commissioner reserves the right to by-pass these criteria and send a player to open bidding mid-season should a player unexpectedly become a UFA such as through a buyout.
+The Commissioner reserves the right to send a player to open bidding mid-season should a player unexpectedly become a UFA such as through a buyout.

 UFA Player demands- Players agents will provide a list of player demands for all UFA’s prior to the start of UFA to provide a guideline for what the players are looking for in a contract.
 Players are not restricted to signing with teams who meet those requirements, and can sign with another team if the Player Agent feels it presents a better offer.

 No Movement Clause/No Trade Clause- Players can be offered a No Movement Clause (NMC) as part of contract negotiations.
 If a player has a No Movement Clause this means the player cannot be traded, waived or demoted to the minor leagues, unless the players’ agent agrees to do so.
 Outside of the Player Agent waiving a NMC, the only other way to move a player with a NMC is to buy him out of his contract.
-See ‘Buying Out a Player’ for more information on how to do this.
+See ‘Buying Out a Player’ for more information on this.

 Teams can also offer players a No Trade Clause (NTC).
 A NTC prevents a team from trading a player but they can assign him to the minor league team.
 A player agent can waive a NTC as well.